rbaumgar/monitor-demo-app/application-monitoring.md

 ![metrics_view.png)](images/metrics_view49.png)

-You can generate load onto your application, and so will see more on the graph.
+You can generate load onto your application, and so you will see more on the graph.

 ```shell
 $ for i in {1..1000}; do curl $URL/hello; sleep 10; done
 ```

-PromQL Example: If you want to see the number of requests per second (rated in two minutes) on the sample service, you can use following query:
+PromQL Example: If you want to see the number of requests per second (rated in two minutes) on the sample service, you can use the following query:

 > sum(rate(application_greetings_total{namespace="monitor-demo"}[2m]))

 You can also use the **Thanos Querier** to display the application metrics.
 The Thanos Querier enables aggregating and, optionally, deduplicating cluster and user workload metrics under a single, multi-tenant interface.